How to Safely and Effectively Test for Asbestos

 Interpretation

 The results are interpreted based on applicable regulations and guidelines.
-In many countries, specific exposure limits for asbestos have been established, and results are compared against these limits to determine if the air quality is safe.
+In many states in the U.S., specific exposure limits for asbestos have been established.
+The results are compared against these limits to determine if the air quality is safe.

 Reporting